Case study: Taking your whole pension fund as a series of income payments

 A retirement solution

-As Janet is still in full time employment, if she was to take the whole pot as one lump sum payment, she would end up paying higher rate tax on part of this lump sum.
-The reason is, although 25% of the fund would be payable tax-free, the rest would be taxable at Janet’s marginal rate of tax.
+As Janet is still in full time employment, if she was to take the whole pot as one lump sum payment, 25% of the fund would be payable tax-free, however the rest would be taxable at Janet’s marginal rate of tax.

 Janet could have opted to take the fund as a series of Uncrystallised Funds Pension Lump Sums (UFPLSs), allowing her to take the money straight from her pension.
 However, this would have meant that her tax-free cash would be spread across the three years rather than all being paid out to her at outset.
 For this reason, her adviser doesn’t feel this option is appropriate.